nvsriram/i18n-chat/README.md

 ### Backend

-1. Navigate to the `django` directory and install all dependencies using `pip install -r requirements.txt` <br />**NOTE:** Highly recommend using `venv` for the backend setup
+1. Navigate to the `python` directory and install all dependencies using `pip install -r requirements.txt` <br />**NOTE:** Highly recommend using `venv` for the backend setup
+2. Navigate to the `django` directory
-2. Run `python manage.py makemigrations` followed by `python manage.py migrate` to create the tables in the SQLite3 DB and migrate
+3. Run `python manage.py makemigrations` followed by `python manage.py migrate` to create the tables in the SQLite3 DB and migrate
-3. Run `python manage.py runserver` to start the backend Django server ``
+4. Run `python manage.py runserver` to start the backend Django server

 ### Frontend